 Lisa’s career has spanned many facets of the technology lifecycle.
 Her early experiences include being a developer, an engineer, and a systems architect at AT&T Bell Laboratories (in Denver, CO and Columbus OH).
 While at Bell Labs, she was also involved with writing the code for the company’s Caller ID service.
 After her tenure at Bell Labs, Lisa helped launch a technical consulting company that eventually grew to over 80 consultants.
 While building out a technology delivery practice for a NY-based staffing firm, she was also involved in technology sales.
-Currently she is on the leadership team for the Hylaine technology solutions firm.
-At Hylaine, she enjoys the team atmosphere and the opportunity it provides to turn her focus back to solving client’s business problems while building digital solutions and products.
-She continues to exhibit her entrepreneurial spirit through her activities as the fractional-CTO for Amissa; a Charlotte based startup that builds solutions to assist Alzheimer patients, caregivers, physicians, and researchers.
+Lisa is a Senior Director of Software Engineering at Slalom _Build.
+She recently moved into the location lead role and now leads the Charlotte _Build Center.
+She loves the culture, people, meaningful work and the opportunity to solve client problems while building modern digital solutions and products.

 Danielle Volman is a leader in launching programs designed to accelerate change through empowering individuals.
 For more than half of her career, she has built a proven track record of unwavering customer service excellence and superior technical and analytical skills as a SharePoint Support Escalation Engineer for Microsoft’s Commercial and Public Sector Enterprise customers.
 Almost a decade ago, Danielle started her career with Microsoft after graduating from Boston University’s Questrom School of Business where she concentrated in Management Information Systems and Organizational Behavior Today, she leads the Customer Service and Support’s Global Ambassador Program.
 She launched the Ambassador Program in 2017; empowering all employees to become change agents.
 “Ambassadors amplify the voice of our customers and other employees and implement solutions worldwide to directly influence, engineer, and accelerate positive, global change from culture to process to tools.”
 Recognizing that Charlotte could benefit from a similar approach with technology ambassadors, Danielle grew more engaged in sharing and cultivating her passion for STEM in the Charlotte community both on and off campus.
 She feels that CyberHypeCLT can be the change that fills a great need in accelerating interest, engagement, and development of an individual’s technical journey.
 Charlotte’s huge Fintech hub is growing rapidly.
 Together with the other founding members, Danielle believes this community is strategically placed to embrace the opportunities that will continue to propel Charlotte forward as the best place to be!